-Habitat: Siberia, Central, Eastern, and Southern Asia, Northern, Central and Eastern Europe
+Habitat: Siberia, Central, Eastern, and Southern Asia, Northern, Central, and Eastern Europe

-Siberian Lynx, also known as Eurasian Lynx, are a medium-sized wild cat that is the largest of the four lynx species.
+Siberian Lynx, also known as Eurasian Lynx, is a medium-sized wild cat that is the largest of the four lynx species.
 They are known for their powerful, relatively long legs and large, furred paws that act like snowshoes.
 They also have a short "bobbed" tail with an all-black tip, black tufts of hair on its ears, and a long grey-and-white ruff.